Iroise Sea: Marine Park

 Despite several major oil spills and cases of overfishing, the Iroise Sea is still rich in flora and fauna.
-It is especially well known for its seabass, its shoals of dolphin, seals, sea otters, lobsters and, on occasion, sunfish, basking shark and whales.
+It is especially well known for its seabass, its shoals of dolphin, seals, lobsters and, on occasion, sunfish, basking shark and whales.
 The many varieties of seabird include cormorants, guillemots and herons.
 The sea is also recognized as the richest environment for seaweed in Europe, with some 300 species.

 As a result, on 2 October 2007, the French authorities designated this area as the country's first marine park, officially labelled Parc naturel marin d'Iroise.
 Its three main objectives are to increase knowledge of the marine environment, to protect the area's habitats and species, and to develop marine activities of all kinds.

 The Iroise Marine Park covers an area of 3550 km2 from latitude 48°31′N (the north coast of Ushant) and latitude 47°59′N (south coast of the Île de Sein), the mainland coastline to the east except for the Rade de Brest, and the 12 nmi limit on French territorial waters to the west.